BrunoFelalaga/tic_tac_toe_--_iOS_UIKit_application/Tic Tac Toe/README.md

-# Tic Tac Toe - Gesture Driven iOS Game
+# Tic Tac Toe - Gesture Interactive iOS Game

-A gesture-based Tic Tac Toe game for two players on a single device using `UIGestureRecognizer`, `UIView animations`, and `CALayer`.
+This project is gesture-based Tic Tac Toe game for two players on a single device using `UIGestureRecognizer`, `UIView animations`, and `CALayer`.
+The projects implements the MODEL-VIEW-CONTROL application structure.

 ## Features